 Business is a very complicated process.
-It takes a lot of concentration to figure out what you are going to do to ensure that your company is sustainable, continually profitable.
-To spend a lot of time on peripheral issues — human rights in Burma, fair-trade coffee or unfair-trade coffee or whatever kind of coffee you are drinking this week — is a very complicated process.
+It takes a lot of concentration to figure out what you are going to do to ensure that your company is sustainable and continually profitable.
+To spend a lot of time on peripheral issues — human rights in Burma, fair-trade coffee or unfair-trade coffee, or whatever kind of coffee you are drinking this week — is a very complicated process.

-When businessmen go to Washington it is not pleasant.
-Businessmen in their own world are giants.
+When businessmen go to Washington, it is not pleasant.
+Businessmen, in their own world, are giants.
 They are empire builders.
 They are wealth creators.
 They are respected.
 When they go to the political process, they are nobody.
 They are targets of opportunity.
-They have bulls' eyes painted on their chests and it is amazing to see how they are treated before a Congressional committee.
-You see CEOs of major corporations quivering in their midst because it is not their world.
-They do not know the language of politics and they often find themselves treated badly.
-So they sort of say to their vice presidents of government affairs or lobbying, “Make it go away.
-Create a deal.
-Do what you have to do but I want this off the table.
+They have bulls-eyes painted on their chests, and it is amazing to see how they are treated before a Congressional committee.
+You see CEOs of major corporations quivering in their midst, because it is not their world.
+They do not know the language of politics, and they often find themselves treated badly.
+So, they sort of say to their vice presidents of government affairs or lobbying, “Make it go away.
+Cut a deal.
+Do what you have to do, but I want this off the table.
 I do not want to worry about picket lines outside my plant or editorials in the paper talking about how horrible this corporation is.”
 And, indeed, if you look at the array of policies that the modern corporation addresses, none of them work.

-They may adopt a policy which is, obviously, appeasement-oriented.
+They may adopt a policy which is obviously appeasement-oriented.
 But as we know from history, appeasement policies rarely work.
 It is what I call the “Crocodile or Captain Hook” strategy.
-The idea is, essentially, that if you feed the crocodile your leg it is much more likely to become a vegetarian.
-The evidence is not very clear on that but it does not suggest that is a valid concept.
-When Chamberlain went to Munich and came back, he waved his paper in his hands and said, “Peace in our times.”
-A lot of the business community sometime comes back and waves a piece of paper and says, “Greenpeace in our times.”
+The idea is, essentially, that if you feed the crocodile your leg, it is much more likely to become a vegetarian.
+The evidence is not very clear on that, but it does not suggest that is a valid concept.
+When Chamberlain went to Munich and came back, he waved his paper in his hands and said, “Peace in our time.”
+A lot of the business community sometime comes back and waves a piece of paper and says, “Greenpeace in our time.”
 And the response is pretty much the same — encouraging people to think that, “Look we are vulnerable.
-If you push us hard enough we will give way to you.”
+If you push us hard enough, we will give way to you.”
 In a world where they do not see any value in what you are doing, you are just encouraging them to take another bite out of your corporation, another bite out of shareholder profits.

 There is what I call the Pharisee strategy.
 The Pharisee strategy, of course, is the strategy talked about in the Bible where the businessman gets up in front of the audience and he says, “Thank God that I'm not as bad as my fellow businessmen.”
 Well, in the first place it is not altogether credible.
 And secondly, does that do anything for the stability of the market, the legitimacy of the marketplace?
 No.